 Your sleeping bag and mat are mandatory items that need to be checked at registration along with all other mandatory items.

-Please note: supported runners do not have to carry their sleeping bag or mat on any day apart from the long stage where you will have to carry your sleeping bag.
+Please note: supported runners do not have to carry their sleeping bag or mat on any day.

 (When you arrive at registration all gear including your race pack must fit inside your allocated support bag size)